ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### dequeue

-A specialized term used to indicate removing an element from a queue.
+A specialised term used to indicate removing an element from a queue.

 ### dereference